NC-Data-Dashboard/DataDashboard_Public/Help.md

 Note:
 + Anything directly in [ ] square brackets denotes a user input field and must be changed by user before code will run successfully.
 + Arrows denote drop downs containing more information regarding the subject.
-Click the arrow to learn more!
+Click the arrow or text following the arrow to learn more!
 ***
 ### Modules
 <details><summary><a href=https://www.geeksforgeeks.org/python-urllib-module/>urllib</a>: the URL handling module for Python.</summary><br>Installation: